A3sal0n/FalconGate/README.md

 Cyber attacks are on the raise.
 Hacker and cyber criminals are continuously improving their methods and building new tools and Malware with the purpose of hacking your network, spying on you and stealing valuable data.
 Recently a new business model has become popular among hackers: the use of Ransomware to encrypt your data and ask for a ransom to unlock it.
 These attacks have extended also to the Internet of Things (IoT) devices since many of them are vulnerable by design and hackers can leverage them to compromise other devices in your network or launch DDoS attacks towards other targets.
 Traditionally securing a network against such attacks has been an expensive item which could be afforded just by medium to large companies.
 With FalconGate we're aiming to change this and bring "out of the box" security for free to people, small businesses and anyone else in need.

+## Features

 FalconGate it's an open source smart gateway which can protect your home devices against hackers, Malware like Ransomeware and other threats.
 It detects and alerts on hacker intrusions on your home network as well as other devices misbehaving and attacking targets within your network or in the Internet.

+Currently FalconGate it's able to:

+- Block several types of Malware based on open source blacklists (see detailed list in file [intel-sources.md](intel-sources.md)
+- Block traffic to the Tor network
+- Detect and report potential Malware DNS requests based on VirusTotal reports
+- Detect and report the presence of Malware executables and other components based on VirusTotal reports
+- Detect and report Domain Generation Algorithm (DGA) Malware patterns
+- Detect and report on Malware spamming activity
+- Detect and report on internal and outbound port scans
+- Report details of all new devices connected to your network

 ## Getting Started